ArangoDB v3.13 is under development and not released yet. This documentation is not final and potentially incomplete.

 General query idea

-1. The vertex on this path.
+1. The node on this path.

 2. The edge pointing to it.